JOIN US! MARCH 30-31, 2019

 HOW THE PFC CHALLENGE WORKS.

 We ride to provide meals to hungry children who do not know where their next meal is coming from.
 100% of riders’ donations directly fund meals for hungry kids.
-The fundraising minimum ranges from $500 to $1500 depending upon the distance you choose to ride.
+The fundraising minimum ranges from $500 to $875 depending upon the distance you choose to ride.
 The more money you raise, the more meals are fed to hungry kids.
-Funds raised are feeding 2,500 elementary school children all school year long at 36 schools and aftercare sites in eight Florida counties: Palm Beach, Collier, Lee, Hendry, Glades, Highlands, Okeechobee, and St. Lucie.
+Funds raised are feeding 2,500 elementary school children all school year long at 37 schools and aftercare sites in seven Florida counties: Palm Beach, Indian Eiver County, Collier, Lee, Hendry, Glades, and Highlands.

 • 100% of riders’ raised donations go to feed meals to hungry kids

 • Personal online campaign fundraising tools, site, social, email, and messaging support included

 • May 1 is the deadline to submit funds raised; remainder funds will be collected at pre-ride packet pickup.

 “It was awesome – Florida has some beautiful country out there, and the fact that we did this for a great cause, trying to raise 250,000 meals to feed hungry children gives you that much more energy to push through and finish.
 I enjoyed the camaraderie of the ride, the fellow riders and everyone who shared a passion for the same things, a passion for riding and for going out there to support a cause that is important to us –kids going hungry right in our own community.”